-Developments of 10 homes or more or Iha or more will be expected to provide on-site open spaces including play areas in accordance with the minimum ratio of green space to population as set out in the Stratford-on-Avon District Council Open Space, Sport and Recreation Assessment update to the PPG17 2011 Study - September 2014.
+Developments of 10 homes or more will be expected to provide on-site open spaces including play areas in accordance with the minimum ratio of green space to population as set out in the Stratford-on-Avon District Council Open Space, Sport and Recreation Assessment update to the PPG17 2011 Study - September 2014.
 Wherever possible, these open spaces should connect with other open spaces to provide a network of corridors or Green Infrastructure.